smmills/Phodymm/README.md

    ```
    [Planet Label] \t  [x] \t [y] \t [z] \t [v_x] \t [v_y] \t [v_z] \t [Mass] \t [Rp/Rstar]
    ```
    where the units are AU and AU/day.
 If any of these options are selected, xyzlist must be set to 1 for each planet.
+An example of usage with a cartesian coordinate style initial conditions instead of the usual orbital elements is found in `example_planets/Kepler-18/` indicated with filenames containing `cartesian`.

    You can also choose xyzflag= 5 or xyzflag= 6 to enter elements in a-e-i basis:
    ```